 If your company doesn’t produce content, then seek reputable, industry-leading resources that cover topics like industry predictions, resource and budget allocation, and project planning.
 Ultimately, finding more ways to provide value to your prospects will make them much more agreeable to giving you their time when you’re ready to call them and pitch.

-Take time to reflect on 2019
+Take time to reflect on 2019 and mine for marketing and sales intelligence

 What opportunities did I lose in 2019?